Xangis/wbsrch/README.md

 news - For news site crawling.
 Not fully implemented.

+There is a config/createdb.sql file that lists the commands needed to create the databases and user with permissions.
+Change the password in there to something different.

 Database configuration is stored in zetaweb/settings.py.
 Once you've created the databases, update that file with username and password information.